Harshitsharmax/ANN_Projects/README.md

 This project aims to classify breast cancer tumors as benign or malignant using a Neural Network (NN).

+## Project 2: Iris Dataset using Neural Networks

+ This project explores the power of artificial neural networks in classifying Iris flower species with precision.

 ### Technologies Used

 - Python